ahmadfajar/vue3-mdb-docs/docs/components/elements/divider.md

 ---
-description: Small and lightweight component which is primarily used to separate content within lists or layouts.
+description: Divider is small and lightweight component which is primarily used to separate content within lists or layouts.
 ---

 # Divider